Joe’s target: Bengals open 2nd round by drafting Tee Higgins

 They chose Green in the first round in 2011 and Andy Dalton in the second.
 Together, they led the Bengals to the playoffs a club-record five consecutive seasons, but lost in the first round each time, setting an NFL record for futility.

+The Dalton-to-Green connection has been one of the most successful in Bengals history even though it hasn’t gotten them a playoff win.
+After the first two days of the draft, it’s ready to be relegated to the team record books.

-Burrow went to the Bengals first overall on Thursday night.
-The Heisman Trophy winner will supplant Dalton, who has a year left on his contract.
+Burrow went to the Bengals first overall on Thursday night and is expected to start immediately.
+The national champion and Heisman Trophy winner from LSU will supplant Dalton, who has a year left on his contract and could be kept around to ease the rookie’s transition.

 Green is around for only one more year guaranteed, as the Bengals used their franchise tag on him for 2020.
-Green wants a multi-year deal to stay in Cincinnati, but the sides haven’t been able to agree.
+The receiver wants a multi-year deal to stay in Cincinnati, but the sides haven’t been able to agree.

 Green is coming off his second straight season marred by injury.
 He missed all of 2019 after tearing up his left ankle during the first workout of training camp.